Real-time PHP

 This is all the code.

 A counter in ~15 lines of PHP.
-Switch the tab to see the only change needed to make it multiplayer — one line sets the scope.
+Switch the scope tab to see the only change needed to make it multiplayer — one line.
+Flip the API toggle to compare the closure handler with the class-based composition API.
 No JavaScript.
 No WebSockets.
 No API glue.

 1<?php